rocaltair/macOS-command-line/README.md

 ## Network

-* [you-get](https://github.com/soimort/you-get) You-Get is a tiny command-line utility to download media contents (videos, audios, images) from the Web, in case there is no other handy way to do it.
+* [you-get](https://github.com/soimort/you-get) is a tiny command-line utility to download media contents (videos, audios, images) from the Web, in case there is no other handy way to do it.
+* [netcat](http://man.openbsd.org/OpenBSD-current/man1/nc.1) The nc (or netcat) utility is used for just about anything under the sun involving TCP, UDP, or UNIX-domain sockets.
+It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports, do port scanning, and deal with both IPv4 and IPv6.
+Unlike telnet(1), nc scripts nicely, and separates error messages onto standard error instead of sending them to standard output, as telnet(1) does with some.
+* [socat](http://www.dest-unreach.org/socat/) is a relay for bidirectional data transfer between two independent data channels.
+Each of these data channels may be a file, pipe, device (serial line etc. or a pseudo terminal), a socket (UNIX, IP4, IP6 - raw, UDP, TCP), an SSL socket, proxy CONNECT connection, a file descriptor (stdin etc.), the GNU line editor (readline), a program, or a combination of two of these.
+These modes include generation of "listening" sockets, named pipes, and pseudo terminals.